 Gold Coast Security Firm Panoptic Solutions on International Search Case

-Private security team members from Gold Coast Security Firm Panoptic Solutions are helping in the hunt for an Australian woman missing in Malaysia says she hasn’t touched her bank accounts.
+Private security team members from Gold Coast Security Firm Panoptic Solutions are helping in the hunt for a missing Aussie in Malaysia who says she hasn’t touched her bank accounts.

 Panoptic Solutions operations manager Ben Hosking, coordinating the search plan from the Gold Coast Security Firm, whilst his colleague Troy Claydon is on the ground in Malaysia, said all scenarios for her disappearance remained on the table.